A topic from the subject of Inorganic Chemistry in Chemistry.

 Applications

-Inorganic nanomaterials have a wide range of applications, including:
+Inorganic nanomaterials have wide-ranging applications, including:

 Conclusion